On Jan 31, 2007, the President of the United States gave his speech on the

 projects such as research and development, education and infrastructure.

-increases corporate profits and attracts more foreign investors, resulting
+increase corporate profits and attract more foreign investors, resulting

 in more economic activities, creating more jobs and enlarging consumer

 spending and government revenues despite income tax cuts.
 It is what I call

 Over the long-term, if government revenues continue to be